 Recruitment and training

 Our service to you is bespoke and managed through a dedicated member of staff.
-We will discuss your specific requirements with you and will assist in the preparation of job descriptions, vacancy advertisements and interviews.
+We will discuss your specific requirements with you and can assist in the preparation of job descriptions, vacancy advertisements and interviews.

 Black Country Skills Factory

-The Black Country Skills Factory is a Local Enterprise Partnership initiative aimed at addressing skills shortages in the five transformational sectors in the Black Country.
+Black Country Skills Factory is a Local Enterprise Partnership initiative aimed at addressing skills shortages in the five transformational sectors in the Black Country.

 * Advanced manufacturing (also known as High Value Manufacturing – HVM) including food and drink